 Area and Population

-The Shahid Bhagat Singh Nagar district is one of the smaller districts of Punjab and is having an area of 125833 hectares consisting of population of 586637 as per 2001 census (provisional).
+The Shahid Bhagat Singh Nagar district is one of the smaller districts of Punjab and is having an area of 1267 Sq.
+Km.'s consisting of population of 612310 as per 2011 census.
 The land of District Shahid Bhagat Singh Nagar is fertile due to the presence of river Sutlej and irrigated through tubewells and canals except some part of the Balachaur sub-division falling in Kandi Area.